joken-elixir/joken/README.md

 |> get_compact
 ```

 Verifying a token works in the same way.
-First create a token using the compact form and verify it. `verify` will return the `Joken.Token` struct with the `claims` property filled with the claims from the token if verified.
+First, create a token using the compact form and verify it. `verify` will return the `Joken.Token` struct with the `claims` property filled with the claims from the token if verified.
 Otherwise, the `error` property will have the error:

 ```elixir
 import Joken